amerharb/at-date/README.md

 Provide endpoints that encode and decode Moment and Period notations to/from hexadecimal or base64.

 ### endpoints
-- `POST /encode/{notation}` to encode Moment or Period notation to hexadecimal. it returns:
+- `GET /encode/{notation}` to encode Moment or Period notation to hexadecimal. it returns:
 ```
 hex: 0x......